Aliases for SCN4A Gene

 GeneCards Summary for SCN4A Gene

 SCN4A (Sodium Voltage-Gated Channel Alpha Subunit 4) is a Protein Coding gene.
-Diseases associated with SCN4A include Paramyotonia Congenita Of Von Eulenburg and Myotonia, Potassium-Aggravated.
-Among its related pathways are Neuroscience and Activation of cAMP-Dependent PKA.
+Diseases associated with SCN4A include Hyperkalemic Periodic Paralysis and Paramyotonia Congenita Of Von Eulenburg.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated sodium channel activity.
 An important paralog of this gene is SCN2A.

 UniProtKB/Swiss-Prot Summary for SCN4A Gene